The Raven (song)

 "The Raven" is a song by the Alan Parsons Project, recorded in April 1976 at Mama Jo's Studio, North Hollywood, Los Angeles.
 It is the second track on their debut album, Tales of Mystery and Imagination, which is a tribute to author and poet Edgar Allan Poe.
 The song's lyrics are based on Poe's poem of the same name and were written by Alan Parsons and Eric Woolfson.
+It was also released as a single in North America and charted on the US Billboard Hot 100.